 Administratively the Anglican Communion is very complex.
 It is divided into transnational provinces, extraprovincial dioceses, national churches, intranational provinces, and such.
 You needn't understand any of them in order to find what you are looking for, and in fact if you know too much about them you might have trouble finding things.
 For example, the Diocese of Colombia, in South America, is administratively part of the Episcopal Church in the USA, the Diocese of Peru, next door, is administratively part of the Anglican Church of the Southern Cone of America, and the Anglican Church of Brazil, next door to Peru, is its own province with ten dioceses.
 There is also an Anglican Centre in Rome, an outpost of the Anglican Communion near the Vatican.

-If you would like to read a short summary of the structure of the Anglican Communion, see "About our Church" in the anglican.org web site.
+If you would like to read a short summary of the structure of the Anglican Communion, see our Anglican Communion and Governance page.
 If you want to study the administrative structure of the Anglican Communion, we refer you to the web site of the Anglican Communion Office in London.

 In doing the research necessary to produce these web pages, we came across a paragraph in one of the Not In Communion church pages that seems a suitable way to end our discussion of interchurch relationships.
 We have slightly rewritten the quotation so that it is not so specific to that particular church:

 |This web site is independent.
 It is not official in any way.
 Our editorial staff is private and unaffiliated.
 Please contact email@example.com about information on this page. ©1997-2019 Society of Archbishop Justus